deimonn/void-guides/5-gpu-passthrough/21-hiding-virtualization-details.md

     </sysinfo>
     ```

-    You will have to fill in all of the `...` parts with actual information, which you should realistically copy from your actual system.
+    You will have to fill in all of the `...` parts with actual information.
+A couple notes:

-    You can fetch SMBIOS information using `dmidecode` from the package of the same name.
+    - You can copy the homework from your actual system by fetching SMBIOS information using `dmidecode` from the package of the same name, however...

-3. Look for a `<uuid>` element at the top near `<domain>`, and replace its contents with the UUID you inserted in `<entry name="uuid">`:
+    - You'll want to copy the UUID for `<system>` from your VM's UUID rather than your motherboard.
+Look for a `<uuid>` element at the top, near `<domain>`.

-    ```XML
-    <uuid>...</uuid>
-    ```

-    You will also have to change the `<name>` element to some temporary name, then **Apply changes**.
-This is necessary as otherwise virt-manager will complain about a VM with the given name already existing.

-    Afterwards, you can go back and delete the old VM (make sure that "Delete associated storage devices" is **unchecked**) then rename the "new" VM from the temporary name to the original one using the UI.
-Note that this will lose snapshot information.
+    - If you don't want to risk your hardware getting permabanned (in case you ever make a native installation of Windows again), it would be wise to fake the serial numbers as well.

-4. Look for a `<hyperv>` block (inside a `<features>` block), which will look something like:
+3. Look for a `<hyperv>` block (inside a `<features>` block), which will look something like:

     ```XML
     <hyperv mode="custom">